AASierp/about_me_html/README.md

 ### Tips

 - Remember to update the closing tags when changing an element.
 - Push a commit for each task completed.
-Include a meaningfull commit message.
+Include a meaningful commit message.
 - Before the above, update the readme task list to track your progress.
 To do this, enter x between the brackets.
 - Get used to using your browser's developer tools now.
 For now, become familiar with:
   - Using inspector mode to inspect elements.